salesforce/sfdx-lwc-jest/README.md

 };
 ```

-This will tell Jest to map the import for `foo-button` to the provided file.
-Here, `<rootDir>` will map to the root of the SFDX workspace.
+This tells Jest to map the import for `foo-button` to the provided file.
+Here, `<rootDir>` maps to the root of the SFDX workspace.
 Note that this file location is not required, just an example.
 You also have the freedom to make these mock implementations as sophisticated or simple as you'd like.
-In this example, we'll make `foo-button` extremely simple with an empty template and no functionality in the .js file, but you can always add whatever markup you'd like or implement functionality like any other LWC component.
+In this example, we'll make `foo-button` extremely simple with an empty template and no functionality in the .js file, but you can always add whatever markup you'd like or implement functionality like any other Lightning web component.

 Finally, we need to create the mock `foo-button` files.
 In the `force-app/test/jest-mocks` directory create the following files: